-- F. The designated investigator shall conclude the investigation as quickly as possible, without compromising thoroughness.
-Unless good cause is shown by the designated investigator satisfactory to the board, which may extend the time for the investigation, the investigation and recommendations to the board shall be delivered to the board within 60 days of the date that the designated investigator first received the assignment from the board. - G. Following an investigation, the designated investigator shall report to the board and make a recommendation for either dismissal of the complaint or proceeding to an informal hearing, consent order, or formal hearing. - H. The designated investigator may determine that the licensee or registrant's explanation satisfactorily answers the complaint and may recommend to the board that the matter be dismissed. - If the designated investigator's recommendation for an informal hearing is accepted by the board, the designated investigator shall notify the licensee or registrant of the time, date, and place of the informal hearing and of the issues to be discussed.
+4G.
+If the designated investigator and board member consultant's recommendation for an informal hearing is accepted by the board, the designated investigator shall notify the licensee or registrant of the time, date, and place of the informal hearing and of the issues to be discussed.
 The licensee or registrant shall appear on a voluntary basis.
 The licensee or registrant shall be advised that the hearing will be informal, no attorneys will be present, and no transcript of the hearing will be made.
 Any witnesses who testify will not be placed under oath, and no subpoenas will be issued.
 The licensee or registrant shall be informed that any statements made at the informal hearing will not be used or introduced at a formal hearing, unless all parties consent.
-If the licensee or registrant notifies the designated investigator that s/he does not wish an informal hearing, or if the licensee or registrant fails or refuses to attend an informal hearing, the informal hearing shall not be held.
-In that event, the board shall initiate a formal disciplinary hearing. - J. A complaint may be resolved by: - 1. a private letter of concern to the licensee, registrant, or other appropriate parties. - 2. a consent agreement and order approved by the board and entered into by the licensee or registrant. - K. The designated investigator shall recommend to the board the initiation of a formal disciplinary hearing if the investigation discloses any of the following: the complaint is sufficiently serious to require a formal adjudication; the licensee or registrant fails to respond to the correspondence by the designated investigator concerning the complaint; the licensee or registrant's response to the designated investigator discloses that further action is necessary; an informal hearing is held but does not resolve all of the issues; or the licensee or registrant refuses to comply with the recommended remedial action.

-- L. The designated investigator shall submit any recommended action to the board in brief, concise language, without any reference to the particulars of the investigation, to any findings of fact or any conclusions of law arrived at during the investigative process. - M. The board shall have the authority to delegate to the designated investigator any alleged violations of the Speech-Language Pathology and Audiology Act, R.S.
+If the licensee or registrant notifies the designated investigator that s/he does not wish an informal hearing, or if the licensee fails or refuses to attend an informal hearing, the informal hearing shall not be held.
+In that event, the board shall initiate a formal disciplinary hearing.

+JH.
+A complaint may be resolved by:

+- 1. a private letter of concern to the licensee, registrant, or other appropriate parties. - 2. a consent agreement and order approved by the board and entered into by the licensee or registrant. - KJ.
+The designated investigator, along with the board member consultant,-shall recommend to the board the initiation of a formal disciplinary hearing if the investigation discloses any of the following: the complaint is sufficiently serious to require a formal adjudication; the licensee or registrant fails to respond to the correspondence by the designated investigator concerning the complaint; the licensee or registrant's response to the designated investigator discloses that further action is necessary; an informal hearing is held but does not resolve all of the issues; or the licensee or registrant refuses to comply with the recommended remedial action. - LK.
+The designated investigatorboard member consultant shall submit any recommended action to the board in brief, concise language, without any reference to the particulars of the investigation, to any findings of fact or any conclusions of law arrived at during the investigative process. - ML.
+The board shall have the authority to delegate to the designated investigator any alleged violations of the Speech-Language Pathology and Audiology Act, R.S.
 37:2650 et seq., and any alleged violations of any and all rules and regulations adopted by the board pursuant thereto, prior to board action on those alleged violations.
-If requested by the board, the designated investigator shall submit to the board the complete investigation file.
-Final authority for appropriate action rests solely with the board including formal notification to the complainant, the licensee, or registrant. - N. At no time shall the designated investigator investigate any case as authorized by the board where the investigator has any personal or economic interest in the outcome of the investigation, or is personally related to or maintains a close friendship with the complainant, the licensee, the registrant, or any of the witnesses involved.
+If requested by the board, the designated investigator shall submit to the board's executive director the complete investigation file.
+Final authority for appropriate action rests solely with the board including formal notification to the complainant, and the licensee, or registrant.

+no time shall the designated investigator investigate any case as authorized by the board where the investigator has any personal or economic interest in the outcome of the investigation, or is personally related to or maintains a close friendship with the complainant, the licensee, the registrant, or any of the witnesses involved.
 In such event, the designated investigator shall immediately notify the board, who shall appoint a substitute investigator for disposition of that particular case.